info201b-wi20/final-project-suicide_rates/README.md

 ## Finding Data
 - [Suicide Rates Overview 1985 to 2016](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016)
 >- This data is collected by Kaggle’s user [Rusty] from United Nations Development Program, World Bank, [Szamil], and World Health Organization.
-It provides a Suicide Rates Overview from 1985 to 2016.
+It provides a Suicide Rate Overview from 1985 to 2016 consisting of multiple indicators including the GDP of each country.
->- There are 27,821 observations (rows) are in this data.
+>- There are 27,821 observations (rows) in this data.
 >- There are 12 features (columns) in this data.
 >- _Is there a correlation between a country’s socioeconomic status and its suicide rate?_
 >- _How does age and gender relate to the number of suicide rates?
 IS there a higher rate for a particular demographic?_